-A common limitation of clustering algorithms based on a fixed distance norm is that such a norm forces the objective function to prefer clusters of a certain shape even if they are not present in the data.
+A common limitation of clustering algorithms based on a fixed distance norm is that such a norm forces the objective function to prefer clusters of a certain shape even if they are not present in the data and inclusion of a pre-defined volume per cluster (ρ_i).
+Without any prior knowledge, it is simply fixed at 1 for each cluster.
+A drawback is that in that case the GK algorithm is only able to find clusters of approximately equal volumes.
 (Draft answer)